“: a local pride; spring, summer, fall and the sea; a confession…” - William Carlos Williams, Paterson.

 - Research in New Jersey / Claire Keenan Agthe.

-Rounding out NYPL collections is the salmagundi of external resources available for Jersey research.
+Rounding out NYPL collections is the selection of external resources available for Jersey research.
 Birth, marriage and death certificates can be accessed by contacting the New Jersey State Archives.
-Select vital information is made available online at the New Jersey Vital Records Searchable Databases, plus population schedules for Passaic County and Atlantic City in the 1885 state census, along with additional digitized collections including the Federal Writers' Project photographs, Civil War Service Records, and Early Land Records (1650-1801) of the East and West Jersey Proprietors.
+A handful of collections are digitized and searchable online, including vital records in select date ranges, population schedules for Passaic County and Atlantic City in the 1885 state census, Federal Writers' Project photographs, Civil War Service Records, and Early Land Records (1650-1801) of the East and West Jersey Proprietors.

-The myriad collections in the New Jersey Information Center at Newark Public Library include several rooms of Jerseyana, NJ newspapers on microfilm, and an arable photo collection on the Garden State.
-The New Jersey Historical Society, also in Newark, advocates the research advantages of its manuscript collections and library catalog with the NJ Digital Highway.
+The myriad collections in the New Jersey Information Center at Newark Public Library include several rooms of Jerseyana.
+The New Jersey Historical Society, also in Newark, advocates the research advantages of its manuscript collections and library collections, along with the NJ Digital Highway.

 Substantial digital collections are available freely online at the Bayonne Public Library; the plentiful Special Collections at Rutgers University Libraries feature bulk genealogy materials; and no NJ genealogy research is practicable without consulting the resources, publications, and events series at The Genealogical Society of New Jersey.

-Hopefully, many things have been left out, unexplained, forgotten, glossed over, or abandoned to the Meadowlands off Route 3 in Secaucus.
-Librarians in the U.S. History, Local History & Genealogy Division encourage researchers to reach out to the reference desk in Room 121, where New York City collections, like the Statue of Liberty, share a land border with New Jersey.
+Still, there are many things left out, unexplained, forgotten, glossed over, or abandoned to the Meadowlands off Route 3 in Secaucus.
+Librarians in the U.S. History, Local History & Genealogy Division encourage researchers to reach out to the reference desk in Room 121 at email@example.com, where New York City collections, like the Statue of Liberty, share a land border with New Jersey.